objcio/articles/2015-02-10-image-formats.md

 ## Handling Image Data

 There are several classes for handling bitmap data in iOS: `UIImage` (UIKit), `CGImage` (Core Graphics), and `CIImage` (Core Image).
 There is also `NSData` for holding the actual data before creating one of those classes.
-Getting a `UIImage` is easy enough using the `imageWithContentsOfFile:` method, and for other sources there are `imageWithCGImage:`, `imageWithCIImage:`, and `imageWithData:`.
+Getting a `UIImage` is easy enough using the `imageWithContentsOfFile:` method, and for other sources we have `imageWithCGImage:`, `imageWithCIImage:`, and `imageWithData:`.
 This large number of different-but-similar classes seems somewhat superfluous, but it is partly caused by optimizing aspects of image storage for different purposes across the different frameworks, and it is generally possible to easily convert between the different types.

 ## Capturing an Image from the Camera